Buying an SUV doesn't mean putting up with a big, unwieldy vehicle. Our experts have compiled this list of the best small SUVs currently around.

 -

-Lots of wind noise at higher speeds
+Wind noise at higher speeds

 The Ford Puma is one of the best small SUVs there is.
-It's a simply brilliant alternative to the Nissan Juke that can be picked up for less than £12,000 on heycar.
+It's a simply brilliant alternative to the Nissan Juke that can be picked up used for less than £12,000 on heycar.

 Being a Ford, it's a lot of fun to drive, with handling akin to the now-defunct Ford Fiesta on which it's based.
 There's a superb mix of petrol engines on offer, including some with mild-hybrid assistance, EV power and even a hot Puma ST model.
-But the Puma isn't just about darting along country lanes; it's pretty comfortable and refined everywhere else, and manages respectable fuel economy.

 While it's not as big as some alternatives, the Ford Puma is still a very practical little car.
-Its party piece is the so-called 'Megabox', a deep plastic-lined well underneath the boot floor, which even comes with a drain plug so you can use it for washing your wellies or cleaning the dog after a muddy walk.
+Its party piece is the so-called 'Megabox', a deep, plastic-lined well underneath the boot floor, which even comes with a drain plug so you can use it for washing your wellies or cleaning the dog after a muddy walk.
 An impressively likeable crossover SUV.

 "With frisky engines, sharp styling and impressive kit levels, the Ford Puma sits proudly at the top of the small SUV sector"